-According to Tim Madigan, Vice President eCommerce, Tyson, one out of every five consumers is projected to purchase grocery items “outside the store” within the next several years.
-For retailers, this means putting more focus on developing digital channels that can handle increased consumer demand.
-Following demand calls for new strategies for new revenue streams.
-For analysts, understanding which companies are ahead of the curve, and how the industry is shifting, is essential.
+According to Tim Madigan, Vice President of eCommerce, Tyson, one out of every five consumers is projected to purchase grocery items “outside the store” within several years.
+This means putting more focus on developing digital channels that can handle increased consumer demand for retailers.
+In addition, following demand calls for new strategies for new revenue streams.
+For analysts, understanding which companies are ahead of the curve and how the industry is shifting.

-Amazon’s technology uses AI-powered visual recognition and sensors to track items and tie them back to the shopper purchasing it.
-Shoppers simply scan their Amazon mobile app upon entering the store to get started.
+Amazon’s technology uses AI-powered visual recognition and sensors to track items and tie them back to the shopper purchasing them.
+Shoppers scan their Amazon mobile app upon entering the store to get started.

-“We started to have greater expansion of our grocery delivery out of Whole Foods using Prime Now.
+“We started to expand our grocery delivery out of Whole Foods using Prime Now.
 We’re now in 60 cities that’s — in the U.S. giving customers delivery in as fast as an hour, thousands of great organic products from Whole Foods.
-We’ve also expanded grocery pick up, and that’s available in 10 cities, so the customers can pick up at the Whole Foods store.
+We’ve also expanded grocery pick up, and that’s available in 10 cities so that the customers can pick it up at the Whole Foods store.
 You’ll see that we’ve started to tie Whole Foods into Alexa.
 You can order — you can build your cart using Alexa and then checkout using the Prime Now app.
 So there’s going to be a lot of, as you say, omnichannel overlap, especially in the grocery business.”

 Let’s focus on that last sentence for a second.
 Just what is “omnichannel overlap,” exactly?
 In retail, it’s a way to describe the convergence of digital mediums with the traditional brick-and-mortar shopping experience.
-As shoppers “go mobile,” retailers are figuring out ways to seamlessly integrate digital experiences with physical ones.
+As shoppers “go mobile,” retailers are figuring out ways to integrate digital experiences with physical ones seamlessly.
 The goal?
 Ultimately driving profits across the board.

-It’s clear in Olsavsky’s quote above that Amazon is considering a number of emerging omnichannel trends as part of their growth strategy — moving swiftly on mobile, and capitalizing on their voice assistance capabilities with Alexa integrations.
-While Amazon could be considered a pioneer, other large retailers are also taking notice, and taking their own strides to keep up in the omnichannel race.
-Here’s a few examples:
+It’s evident in Olsavsky’s quote above that Amazon is considering a number of emerging omnichannel trends as part of their growth strategy — moving swiftly on mobile, and capitalizing on their voice assistance capabilities with Alexa integrations.
+While Amazon could be considered a pioneer, other large retailers are also taking notice and taking strides to keep up in the omnichannel race.

-Wal-Mart, a retail behemoth, is eyeing a more aggressive stance on process automation and mobile pickup functionality.
-In a Q3 earnings call, CEO, President & Director Douglas McMillon outlined their plans:
+Walmart, a retail behemoth, is eyeing a more aggressive stance on process automation and mobile pickup functionality.
+In a Q3 earnings call (login to AlphaSense to read more), CEO, President & Director Douglas McMillon outlined their plans:

-“We’ve expanded online grocery pickup, launched Mobile Express Returns, and we’re testing automated pickup towers and same-day grocery delivery.
-We’re also learning how to automate some routine functions in our stores, like scanning for shelf level out of stocks and modular accuracy.
-We’re leveraging our unique assets and financial strength to better serve customers and accelerate growth.”
+“We’ve expanded online grocery pickup, launched Mobile Express Returns, testing automated pickup towers and same-day grocery delivery.
+We’re also learning to automate some routine functions in our stores, like scanning for shelf level out of stocks and modular accuracy.
+In addition, we’re leveraging our unique assets and financial strength to serve customers better and accelerate growth.”

 In late 2017, Target announced its acquisition of Shipt, a mobile grocery delivery service startup.

-In Target’s Q3 earnings call , CEO & Chairman Brian C. Cornell outlined the retailer’s approach as fully integrated, combining Shipt’s capabilities with improvements to staffing, and innovation of brick and mortar locations:
+In Target’s Q3 earnings call (log into AlphaSense for more), CEO & Chairman Brian C. Cornell outlined the retailer’s approach as fully integrated, combining Shipt’s capabilities with improvements to staffing, and innovation of brick and mortar locations:

 Grocery retailers have started to shift strategies to keep up with growing consumer demand for better digital shopping experiences.
 Into 2019, new technology, like automation, machine learning, and voice, pose new potential for continued innovation.
 Early adopters are charting the course, and for analysts, understanding their successes and failures could pave the way for projecting future profits down the line.